KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/antara.md

 ### Antara Integration Layer

 The third layer of the Antara Framework is the Integration Layer.
-The Integration Layer offers a series of white label products, including a multi-coin wallet, a fully decentralized exchange, a decentralized crowdfunding application, custom block explorers, and SPV server integration.
+The Integration Layer offers a series of white-label products, including a multi-coin wallet, a fully decentralized exchange, a decentralized crowdfunding application, custom block explorers, and SPV server integration.

 The Antara Integration Layer also provides an open API that can be used to write blockchain-based applications and software in any programming language.
 All custom-built apps and software run natively and at the consensus level of each individual Smart Chain.